 In the year 2010, Schwerin celebrated its 850th Anniversary as a city.
 Henry the Lion, the Duke of Saxony and one of the most powerful German princes of his time, founded the city in 1160.
 It gained importance mainly as the residence of the dukes and grand dukes of Mecklenburg-Schwerin.

 Much of the beautiful buildings and architecture still contributes to the beauty of Schwerin today!
 The main centre of its phenomenal architecture is the “Alter Garten” surrounded by old government buildings, the theatre, museum and the palace located on an island in Lake Schwerin.

 Every year this place is also the setting of an open-air festival in summer staging famous operas of the world.

 Schwerin Palace is a beautiful example of mid 19th Century architecture.

 Looking at a town-map you see Schwerin’s speciality: Blue lakes dominate the town, water where ever you walk.
 Lake Schwerin with a surface of 63 km² and a length of 21 km is one of the biggest lakes in Germany.

-It needs two days to explore the most important points of interest of Schwerin – the old town, the palace and gardens around the palace, a part of the lake Schwerin by a boat tour or visits of an open-air museum such as an old traditional village, or a modern radio station, or .
+It takes two days to explore the most important points of interest of Schwerin – the old town, the palace and gardens around the palace, a part of the lake Schwerin by a boat tour or visits of an open-air museum such as an old traditional village, or a modern radio station.

-On a third day we will visit the Hanseatic harbour town Wismar at the Baltic.
+On the third day, we will visit the Hanseatic harbour town Wismar on the Baltic.
 Famous for its Hanseatic League city brick construction as well as the German brick churches, the town has been protected by UNESCO since 2002.
 Wismar 30 km north of Schwerin is easily reached by train.